 All submitted manuscripts are read by our editorial staff.
 Only those papers that seem most likely to meet our editorial criteria are sent to reviewers.
 Those papers judged by the editors to be of insufficient general interest or otherwise inappropriate are desk rejected without external review.
 Manuscripts judged to be of potential interest to our readership are sent to two or more reviewers.
 The editors then make a decision based on the reviewers' advice.

 Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular paper may have different technical expertise and/or views, and the editors may have to make a decision based on conflicting advice.
 The most useful reports, therefore, provide the editors with the information on which a decision should be based.
 Setting out the arguments for and against publication is often more helpful to the editors than a direct recommendation one way or the other.

 Our editors evaluate the strength of the arguments raised by reviewers and by the authors, and may also consider other information not available to either party.
 Our primary responsibilities are to our readers and to the scientific community at large, and in deciding how best to serve them, we must weigh the claims of each paper against the many others also under consideration.
 Reviewers' criticisms are taken seriously, particularly the technical criticisms.

 Migration Letters follows the rules of publication ethics to ensure academic objectivity and rigour of the journal.

-Migration Letters is published bimonthly in January, March, May, July, September, and November.
+Migration Letters publishes six issues a year, in January, March, May, July, September, and November.

 Open Access Policy

-This journal provides free access to its content subject to funding available.
-Authors or their funders can make their articles freely accessible by paying Article Processing Charge (APC) which is payable if and once an article is accepted for publication.
+This journal provides open access to its content subject to funding available.
+Authors or their funders can make their articles freely accessible by paying an Article Processing Charge (APC) which is payable if and once an article is accepted for publication.